06-06-2024

-Dust Control in Construction
+Dust Management in Construction

 Exposure to dust at work causes thousands of cases of ill health every year, with many of these entirely preventable.
-Some illnesses can eventually lead to death, as a result of long-term lung conditions such as COPD.
+Some illnesses can eventually lead to death as a result of long-term lung conditions such as COPD.

-HSE visits check that workers know the risk of dust in the workplace, have the relevant dust control systems in place and are planning their work ahead of time to know all the risks.
-However, dust control and best practice awareness are important throughout the year, not just when you have an inspection coming up.
+HSE visits check that workers know the risk of dust in the workplace and have the relevant dust control systems in place.
+Work should also be planned ahead of time to know all the risks.

 The types of dust in the workplace